Brixton Road, Brixton, London SW9

 In 1960 the former clergy house behind the church was demolished and replaced with a large new presbytery, built from designs by Justin Alleyn at a cost of about £18,000.

-The church has recently (2010) been considerably embellished by mural paintings by Mauritzia Lees in the apse, in Byzantine style (information from parish architect, met on site).
+The church has recently (2010) been considerably embellished by mural paintings by Mauritzia Lees in the apse, in Byzantine style (information from parish architect).